The Complete Guidance for Small Business Bookkeeping

 3. Create a spreadsheet or ledger

 You need something to enter your accounts receivable information onto.
 Choose a spreadsheet or a ledger book.
-Also consider using software.
+Also, consider using the software.
 You can use the same software for accounts receivable that you use for accounts payable.

 If you are receiving 5-10 invoices a week, you should consider automating the system.